DriesMeerman/sn-dev-mcp/README.md

 # ServiceNow MCP server

 This project provides a Model Context Protocol (MCP) server designed to bridge the gap between MCP-enabled development tools (like compatible IDEs and editors) and ServiceNow instances.
-It allows these tools to query and understand the structure of your ServiceNow environment by interacting with the ServiceNow REST API mainly calling the sys_db_object and dictionary tables.
+It allows these tools to query and understand the structure of your ServiceNow environment by interacting with the ServiceNow REST API.
+Various tools are all focussed on allowing LLM's to write better code in your ServiceNow environment.

 Learn more about MCP: [https://modelcontextprotocol.io/](https://modelcontextprotocol.io/)

 This project is not meant to be production ready, just a quick POC built using cursor.

 ## What is the Model Context Protocol (MCP)?